CTSI Biorepository: Collection, Processing, Storage and Distribution of Biospecimens

 Location & Contact

-The CTSI Biorepository is co-located with the CTSI’s Biomedical Mass Spectrometry Core on the sixth floor of the Medical Sciences Building, Room M641.
+The CTSI Biorepository is co-located on the sixth floor of the Medical Sciences Building in room M641.

 For additional details and service request forms, visit biorepository.pathology.ufl.edu.